 5. Do seek help for problem tantrums

 Tantrums can last up to 15 minutes and may happen up to three times a day.
 Parents are the typical targets.
-The rest of the time, you can expect your toddler to act appropriately for his or her age, learning, speaking and interacting normally with other children.
+The rest of the time, you can expect your toddler to act appropriately for their age, learning, speaking and interacting normally with other children.

 The good news is that by age 4, your child’s temper tantrums should markedly diminish.